AmeeraKT/e-commerce-app/README.md

     Responsive design makes interacting with websites more engaging and they provide the user with feedback and information regarding their actions on the website.
 Responsive designs can also indicate if the website is working properly or not.
 In addition, responsive design follows some of Shneideran's 8 Golden Rules of Interface Design which is offering informative feedback, seek universal usability, strive for consistency and supporting internal locus of control.

-    For example in the mental health tracker website when the cursor hovers over the mood card, it rotates slightly.
+    For example in the mental health tracker website when the cursor hovers over the oroduct card, it rotates slightly.
 Another example are buttons that change color when hovered or clicked on.

     Unresponsive design is the opposite.
 For example buttons can be unresponsive when they are disabled, meaning they cannot be clicked.